apigee/api-platform-samples/doc-samples/java-cookbook/README.md

 # Java Callout Sample

-This sample provides a simple implementation of a proxy that uses the JavaCallout policy and that implements Apigee's JavaCallout Java API.
+This sample provides a simple implementation of a proxy that uses the JavaCallout policy.
+The polcy executes custom Java code that implements Apigee's JavaCallout Java API.
+The Java callout converts response headers and response content to uppercase characters.

-Javadoc for the Apigee JavaCallout API Java classes are included in this sample download in:

-`/api-platform-samples/doc-samples/java-cookbook/javdocs-javacallout`

-Additional code samples are provided for reference in the `/java/src/com/apigeesample` directory.
-These additional samples demonstrate various blocking and non-blocking patterns you can use with JavaCallout.
-They are commented.

-This sample proxy uses the Apigee Mock Target for a target endpoint.
-In this example, the target returns some JSON data.

-**Reserved package names**: The package name prefixes `com.apigee.*` and `io.apigee.*` are reserved.
-To avoid collisions and errors, don't use these in your Java Callout package names.

-# Set up

- - The username and password that you use to log in to enterprise.apigee.com.
+## Running the sample
- - The name of the organization in which you have an account.
+1. Add your account and Edge environment information to `api-platform-samples/setenv/setup.sh`.
+You will need your Apigee username and password and the name of the organization in which you have an account.
- - Log in to enterprise.apigee.com and check account settings.

-# Configure

-Update `/setup/setenv.sh` with your environment details.

-# Deploy and invoke the sample proxy.
+2. Deploy the proxy:

-To deploy, run `$ sh deploy.sh`

-To test, run `$ sh invoke.sh`
+    `./deploy.sh`

+3. Send a request to the proxy:

+    `./invoke.sh`

 The proxy returns headers and JSON data that have been converted to uppercase.
 For example:

 ```